raeslab/dyspyosis/README.md

 ## For developers

+To create the same environment the main devs are using, use [requirements.txt](./docs/dev/requirements.txt) to install the exact versions off all packages.

 Clone the repository, create a virtual environment and install all requirements first.
 Additionally, ensure you have the CUDA toolkit v11.x and matching cuDNN installed, these are required for Tensorflow.
 Which version you need depends on your hardware, e.g. for a GTX 10XX you'll need [CUDA Toolkit 11.2] and the matching [cuDNN (8.1.1)], for